Recurrent Inference Machine for Medical Image Registration: Experiments

+{For evaluating the smoothness of the deformation field, we employ three complementary metrics based on the Jacobian of the deformation $J_{\bm{\phi}} = \nabla \bm{\phi}$: (1) the percentage of negative Jacobian determinant $|J_{\phi}|_{\leq 0}$, which quantifies the proportion of regions exhibiting folding or topology-breaking transformations, (2) the standard deviation of the log-Jacobian determinant $\text{std}(\log \vert J_{\bm{\phi}} \vert)$, which characterizes the global variation of volume changes, and (3) the magnitude of the spatial gradient of the Jacobian determinant $\operatorname{mag}(\nabla \vert J_{\bm{\phi}}\vert)$, which measures the local rate of change in volume deformation.
+To allow fair comparisons between methods, we meticulously adjust the regularization parameter $\lambda$ for each baseline to achieve comparable levels of smoothness of transformation.
+To assess registration accuracy, we utilize structural similarity metrics that are independent of optimization objectives $\mathcal{L}_{\text{sim}}$ and $\mathcal{L}_{\text{reg}}$, with dataset-specific metrics detailed in subsequent sections.}

-For inter-subject brain MRI, two metrics, Dice score and Hausdorff distance (HD) are considered to evaluate the segmentation quality after registration.
+For OASIS, two metrics, Dice score and Hausdorff distance (HD) are considered to evaluate segmentation quality after registration.
 Given two sets $X\subset M$ and $Y \subset M$, the Dice score, is defined to measure the overlapping of $X$ and $Y$:

 Similarly, the Hausdorff distance of two aforementioned sets $X$ and $Y$ is given by: